YouNow/younow.github.io/policy/en/privacy.md

 **FURTHER GDPR INFORMATION FOR USERS IN THE EUROPEAN UNION**

 YouNow Media LLC. is the data controller of the personal data processing described in this policy.
-YouNow is located at 161 Bowery, New York, NY 10002, United States.
+YouNow is located at 82 Nassau St, New York NY, 10038, United States.

 **Legal bases for processing your personal data**